Can listening to Mozart help with this?

 You’ve maybe heard that certain kinds of classical music can help your mental health.
 But can it help with something like epilepsy?

-Though not the first study on how Mozart’s tunes affect the epileptic brain, a recent, more in-depth study by the European College of Neuropsychopharmacology found that listening to Mozart daily significantly reduced the participants’ number of epileptic seizures.
+Though not the first study on how Mozart’s tunes affect the epileptic brain, an in-depth study by the European College of Neuropsychopharmacology found that listening to Mozart daily significantly reduced the participants’ number of epileptic seizures.
 It also reduced the frequency of epileptiform discharges, which are abnormal brain activities in epileptic individuals.

 “Epilepsy is a brain-related condition that causes seizures, and it affects a surprising number of people,” explains Dr. Shawn Whitton, neurologist at Aurora BayCare Medical Center in Green Bay, Wis.
 “Because there is not a cure for epilepsy, it’s important to find ways to manage it.”